dandreu7/EventFinder/README.md

   In the future, this project will be hosted on a server that will allow users to use the web-applicaiton through a browser.

 **Usage Details:**
+  *To Be Updated*

 **Team Progress:**
   Basic Webapp Skeleton Created.
 Site folder structure initialized.
 Basic site styling.
 MVC Pattern setup.